-On the other hand, LMSs come with a lot of built-in features that eLearning platforms lack.
+On the other hand, LMSs come with a lot of built-in features that its competitor lacks.
 For instance, an LMS can help you track learners’ progress and assign certificates to them.
 They can also be used for evaluation and performance management.

 Can An eLearning Platform Be Used Without An LMS?

 An eLearning platform can be used without an LMS, but it is essential to know that it is limited in its functionality without a Learning Management System.
 For instance, you won’t track the learners’ progress if you don’t have an LMS with you.

 This is one of the primary reasons why organizations tend to choose both platforms together.
 However, if you are looking for just a learning platform, then eLearning platforms are more than enough.